KangOxford/AlphaTrade/docs/source/index.rst

 Welcome to AlphaTrade's documentation!
 ===================================

-**AlphaTrade** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**AlphaTrade** is a Python library for training RL algorithms for optimal execution, and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including